 - ¼ teaspoon salt

-- 3 teaspoons espresso powder
+- 3 teaspoons espresso powder or instant espresso

 - 1 ½ cups chocolate chips, divided

 - Preheat oven to 350°F. Line two baking sheets with parchment paper.
 Set aside.